Monsanto pesticides are responsible for the deterioration of our nature reserve, and UK regulators hide evidence.

 In January 2009 I had surgery and radiotherapy for cancer.
 My enforced stay at home provided an opportunity for us to write two photo-journals about the reserve.
 Having spent 2009 observing speckled bush crickets, in January 2010 I decided to concentrate on bumblebees.
 The life cycle of a bumblebee differs greatly from that of a honeybee.
 Only the mated queen survives the winter.

 The rest of the colony dies.
 The new queen goes into hibernation any time after July with honey stores.
-She emerges some time in February/March the following year, depending on the species, and searches for a nesting site.
+She emerges sometime in February/March the following year, depending on the species, and searches for a nesting site.
 She will lay her eggs and the first to hatch are workers.
-They will then take food back to the nest and some cells will produce males and others new queens.
+They will then take food back to the nest and some cells will produce males and other new queens.
 The males will hatch first, followed by the queens, usually in July/August.

 Our reserve had six species of bumblebees to begin with: Bombus pratorum (early), Bombus terrestris (buff tail), Bombus lucorum (white tail) Bombus hortorum (garden bumblebee), Bombus lapidarius (red tail), and Bombus pascuorum (common carder bee).
 The B. pascuorum and B. hortorum both have long tongues, meaning they are able to forage from long flowers.